metasnv-tool/metaSNV/README.md

 ## 1. Run the setup & compilation steps and download the provided reference database.

     $ ./getRefDB.sh
-    Select freez9 for the tutorial, as these files have been mapped agains this freeze.
+    Select freeze9, as the tutorial files have been mapped against this freeze.

 ## 2. Go to the EXAMPLE directory and download the samples with the getSamplesScript.sh